-Goin’ Down De Mont: A History of Rock Concerts at Leicester’s De Montfort Hall
+Goin’ Down De Mont: A People’s History of Rock Concerts at Leicester’s De Montfort Hall

 Fast forward to 2021.
-Richard Houghton, my old college friend from Loughborough University and himself an author of numerous books compiling fan accounts of seeing their favorite bands, contacted me and asked if I would like to turn the blog posts into a book to be published by his company, Spenwood Books.
+Richard Houghton, my old college friend from Loughborough University and himself an author of numerous people’s histories of well-known rock bands, contacted me and asked if I would like to turn the blog posts into a book to be published by his company, Spenwood Books.